Welcome to the Millennium Cohort Study

 The Millennium Cohort Study (MCS) is a multi-disciplinary research project following the lives of around 19,000 children born in the UK in 2000-01.
 It is the most recent of Britain’s world-renowned national longitudinal birth cohort studies.
 The study has been tracking the Millennium children through their early childhood years and plans to follow them into adulthood.
 It collects information on the children’s siblings and parents.
 MCS’s field of enquiry covers such diverse topics as parenting; childcare; school choice; child behaviour and cognitive development; child and parental health; parents’ employment and education; income and poverty; housing, neighbourhood and residential mobility; and social capital and ethnicity.

 The study is core funded by the Economic and Social Research Council (ESRC) and a consortium of Government departments.

-The data for all MCS sweeps is available from the Economic and Social Data Service.
+The data for all MCS sweeps is available from the UK Data Service.
 For more information, see our accessing the data page.

 This section of our website offers tools and information to help researchers use the data.
 If you need further support, please contact our user support team.

 If you can’t find the help you need on our surveys and documentation pages, please contact firstname.lastname@example.org